 This burden can cause a number of stressors, including burnout, depression, guilt, and isolation.
 People caring for parents and children also have financial anxiety.
-The time commitment means less time spent with spouses, friends, and hobbies. sandwich generation members can also struggle with their careers and they ultimately may have psychological issues as they struggle being pulled in multiple directions every day.
+The time commitment means less time spent with spouses, friends, and hobbies. sandwich generation members can also struggle with their careers and they ultimately may have psychological issues as they struggle with being pulled in multiple directions every day.

 Experts suggest that people caring for two other generations get help.
 Those who live under your roof should be doing their share of chores.

-You can also make life easier by asking your employer for a flexible work schedule or ask to work remotely when needed.
+You can also make life easier by asking your employer for a flexible work schedule or to work remotely when needed.

-One thing you want to be careful of doing is leaving your job to care for parents.
-The time spent away from the workforce will not only cost you income, it can affect your retirement savings and future career opportunities.
+One thing you want to be careful of doing is leaving your job to care for your parents.
+The time spent away from the workforce will not only cost you income, but it can also affect your retirement savings and future career opportunities.
 Identify caregiving options, such as free or low-cost services, that enable you to maintain your earning potential.

 One of the areas in which being a sandwich generation member can hurt most is saving for retirement.
 After all, if you’re spending a large chunk of your budget on elder care and childcare, there likely isn’t much available to save for retirement.

 The PNC Financial Services survey found that 38 percent of sandwich generation members do not have an emergency savings fund.
 Also, a third have less than $25,000 saved for retirement.

 Experts advise that if you find yourself in this situation that you find a way to prioritize retirement savings.
 Otherwise, you may become financially dependent on your children during your retirement years.
 Don’t hesitate to ask healthy parents and teenage and adult children to contribute financially.